McCulloch Motors Corporation: History

 McCulloch moved its operation to California in 1946.
 In the 1950s, McCulloch manufactured target drone engines, which were sold to RadioPlane in the 1970s.
 These McCulloch 4318 small four cylinder horizontally opposed two-stroke engines were also popular for use in various small autogyros, such as the Bensen B-8M and Wallis WA-116.

 McCulloch also started Paxton Automotive, manufacturing McCulloch-labeled superchargers like the one fitted to the Kaiser Manhattan, the 1957 Studebaker Golden Hawk, and Ford Thunderbird.

 In 1959, they produced their first kart engine, the McCulloch MC-10, an adapted chainsaw two-stroke engine.
 Bill Van Tichelt of VanTech Engineering designed and produced one of the first specialized and most successful intake manifolds for the McCulloch kart engine, along with mufflers, conversion kits, throttle linkages, air stacks and bottom slopers.

 Lake Havasu City

 In 1964, McCulloch founded Lake Havasu City, Arizona, with a factory and housing for its workers.
-The company founder Robert McCulloch was involved in buying the London Bridge at auction in the 1960s, and reassembling it in Lake Havasu City by 1968.
+The company founder Robert McCulloch was involved in buying the London Bridge at auction in the 1960s.
+It was then reassembled in Lake Havasu City and opened in 1971.